45th Operations Group

-The 45th Operations Group was a United States Space Force unit.
-It was assigned to 45th Space Wing, stationed at Cape Canaveral Space Force Station, Florida.
-In May 2021, it was inactivated upon the redesignation of the 45th Space Wing to Space Launch Delta 45.
+The 45th Operations Group was a United States Air Force unit.
+It was assigned to 45th Space Wing, stationed at Cape Canaveral Air Force Station, Florida.
+In May 2021, it was inactivated and its assetts reassigned to Space Launch Delta 45.

 Up until 2003, the 45th Operations Group was responsible for program management and operation of up to five squadrons which perform all Eastern Range launch operations including Delta II, Delta III, Atlas II, Atlas III, Titan IV, Space Shuttle, Pegasus, and Athena space launch vehicles.

-The Operations Group provides support to Naval Ordnance Test Unit operations.
-In support of space launch operations, the Operations Group coordinates training for the wing, manages all wing spacecraft services systems and facilities, and manages the Cape Canaveral Space Force Station Skid Strip and the Patrick Space Force Base air traffic complex, handling more than 24,000 aircraft operations annually.
+The group provided support to Naval Ordnance Test Unit operations.
+In support of space launch operations, it coordinated training for the wing, manages all wing spacecraft services systems and facilities, and manages the Cape Canaveral Space Force Station Skid Strip and the Patrick Air Force Base air traffic control complex, handling more than 24,000 aircraft operations annually.